ajf214/personal-arm-templates/readme.md

-This repo is for collecting a variety of Blueprints and ARM templates that are used in Blueprints.
+This repo is for collecting a variety of Blueprints and ARM templates that are used in Blueprints-as-Code.

 # Getting started